justinjiajia/cloud_security/labs/lab_4_new.md

-# Lab 2 Using Resource-Based Policies to Secure an S3 Bucket
+# Lab 2 Using IAM to secure AWS resources

 ## Lab overview and objectives